aesirkth/AESIR-Mjollnir-Simulations/Documentation/aerodynamics_model.md

 Thus, all the simulation-terms have been brought outside the integral, allowing for computation of the integral in a single instance to compute the coefficients, and then reuse them during simulation.
-The integral-terms will hence forward be shorted to:
+The integral-terms will henceforth be shorted to:

 $$ \mathbb{A} = \int_{R} \begin{pmatrix} r^1 & r^2 & r^3 & r^4 \end{pmatrix} b(r) \partial r$$